swansxng/MailCampaign/README.md

 EMAIL_HOST_USER = 'your.mail@example.com'
 EMAIL_HOST_PASSWORD = 'your mail pass code'

 Also you can change mail template

+# For celery redis access
+### Running celery
+celery -A your_project worker --loglevel=info
+### Running redis
+redis-server